roycewilliams/kens-salty-rainbow/README.md

 ### Notes ###
 * All 4096 *valid* salts for the original descrypt algorithm are used here.
 Some implementations of descrypt may use invalid characters in the salt.
 * Because descrypt truncates passwords at eight characters, "actual" passwords (as intended by the person who chose them) may vary.
 * Yes, I know that this isn't actually a rainbow table.
 That would be massive overkill for this use case.
 Instead, we harness the power of search-engine indexing of GitHub.
+I just couldn't pass up the name.

 ### References ###
 * https://setuprouter.com/common-passwords/